julianlam/feps/fep/fe34/fep-fe34.md

 - `Add` and `Remove` activities, and objects indicated by their `target` property are expected to have the same owner.
 - `Announce` and `Like` activities don't modify objects indicated by their `object` property, therefore their owners can be different.

-### Ownership transfer

-When ownership changes, the new owner ID MUST have the same origin as the old owner ID.

 ### Access control

 When a protected object is retrieved, the server MUST verify that the `GET` request contains an [HTTP signature][HttpSig] created using a key whose owner belongs to object's intended audience.